U.S. rock band The Replacements to reunite for 2013 concerts

-LOS ANGELES The Replacements will be reuniting this year - more than two decades after the American rock band's last concert for three stops on the Riot Fest & Carnival tour.
+LOS ANGELES, June 13 The Replacements will be reuniting this year - more than two decades after the American rock band's last concert for three stops on the Riot Fest & Carnival tour.

 The Replacements, credited with giving punk rock an emotional edge during their 1980s heyday, have not played together since 1991.